Pink Tourmaline in Quartz Teardrop and Freeform Cabochons

 How to recognize genuine Pink Tourmaline in Quartz

-Genuine tourmaline has observable pleochroism: rotating the piece under direct light can reveal a slight change in the pink hue.
-Inclusions are three-dimensional under magnification, with distinct crystalline edges.
-The hardness of the quartz base (7 Mohs) is a reliable indicator: it cannot be scratched with a metal key.
-Imitations made of dyed glass are softer and show a flat color with no tonal variation.
+Genuine tourmaline has observable pleochroism: rotating the piece under direct light may reveal a slight change in the pink hue.
+Inclusions are three-dimensional under magnification, with their own crystalline edges.

 Have the minerals been treated or dyed?